DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

 Officers also penalize people who question them during stops, and unlawfully interfere with people's right to observe and record police activity, the report says.

-Officers are recorded pointing a 40mm projectile launcher at a 2021 protest, pepper spraying a journalist who held up their press credential, and physically grabbing a protester who yelled profanity at an officer.
+Officers were recorded pointing a 40mm projectile launcher at a 2021 protest, pepper spraying a journalist who held up their press credential, and physically grabbing a protester who yelled profanity at an officer.

 Safeguarding speech, the report says, is essential so that "falsehoods may be exposed."
 The investigation highlights Darnella Frazier, who recorded the murder of George Floyd on her phone.
 The MPD's initial press release of the incident was titled "Man Dies After Medical Incident During Police Interaction."